My February 2020 income report! A full recap of how I hit my first milestone of $1000 per month in passive income.

 February in Review

-With my book done and published by the first week of February, the rest of the month was focused on building out a sales funnel for it.
+With my book done and published by the first week of February (the first digital product created for my blog), the rest of the month was focused on building out a sales funnel for it.

 To do this, I revamped my sales page, created content upgrades from my main California posts, and created an up-sell page.